0xSnowflakeXD/2FA-code-machine/README.md

 ## 2FA code machine
+Also called 5 Step Seting Up Authenticator
-There is another version of Google Authenticator, but code is more hard.
+There is another version of Google Authenticator, but code generated is more hard.
 Sorry if it take your time, but this is my final way.
 <br>
 ## What it can do?
 1. Enable 2FA